ErpNetDocs/tech/modules/general/enterprise/index.md

    ![pictures](pictures/add_new.png)

-2. The creation form will open.
-The following fields are required:
+2. The creation form will open where two fields are required:

    - **Company** – Choose an existing company from the list.
    - **Base Currency** – Select the base operational currency.

-     You may complete any of the other configuration fields such as *Advance Product*, *VAT Document Amount Type*, or *Exchange Difference Accounts*.

      ![pictures](pictures/fields_company.png)

+     Fill in any of the other configuration fields as needed.

 3. When finished, select **Save and close** to create the new company.

-   The enterprise company will become available in the list and can be further configured with accounts, payment types, and other related data as needed.
+   It will become available in the list and can be further configured with accounts, payment types, and other related data.